All Episodes

 Well, what did you end up getting?

-Well, oh my goodness.
+Well, oh, my goodness.

-Um, so they will now wait a minute, wait a minute.
+Now, wait a minute, wait a minute.

 Who's on the cover of the notebook?